 Opened in 2001 in the town of Piombino, Italy, contains artifacts from what was the ancient territory of Populonia (Val di Cornia) during a period ranging from prehistory to late antiquity.
-The museum contains an active center of experimental archaeology with a focus on the processing of ceramics and stone.
+The museum is an active center of experimental archaeology with a focus on the processing of ceramics and stone.

 The museum is located in a historic building that was part of the Citadel, the seat of the princes of Appiani and later of Princess Elisa Baciocchi, sister of Napoleon.
-This is the new building (the old stables and lodgings of the court of Appiani) which, before the museum was used for housing, served as barracks for public safety and a vocational school.

 The museum aims to illustrate the history of the territory and the use of its resources, in particular mining.
 The exhibits are dated from the prehistoric to the Etruscan and Roman times.